kavyanshpandey/Sneha-cafe-FRONT-END/README.md

 [<img align="left" alt="CSS3" width="26px" src="https://raw.githubusercontent.com/github/explore/80688e429a7d4ef2fca1e82350fe8e3517d3494d/topics/css/css.png" />]
 [<img align="left" alt="Visual Studio Code" width="26px" src="https://raw.githubusercontent.com/github/explore/80688e429a7d4ef2fca1e82350fe8e3517d3494d/topics/visual-studio-code/visual-studio-code.png" />]

+- We Have Special Burgers, Cold Coffee, Tacos Specially Hand Made For You Our tasty Food is Enriched with Love Of Mother

 ### Please find the screenshots for the same.
 <!-- i have added a dark mode feature in this website some one please set the button position accordingly i have just made it simple and light -->